Aniket71999/Craterzone-Programs/README.md

 ### Craterzone-Programs
-The programs are under solution files with name specified.
+The programs are under specified file names.